 - What if onboarding and ramp speed is slower or faster?

 - What if we hired five additional representatives (above the original headcount plan)?

-- What if our sales representative ramp rate is 20% longer than expected—and how does that affect overall revenue goals?
+- What if our sales representative ramp rate is 20% longer than expected — and how does that affect overall revenue goals?

 No matter how good you are at forecasting, any of these what-if questions could derail your plans.
-And it’s finance’s job to provide executives and business partners the complete picture of all potential outcomes and future possibilities.
+And it’s finance’s job to provide executives and business partners with the complete picture of all potential outcomes and future possibilities.
 When you can quickly update a model to answer these questions, you put yourself in a position to make more informed decisions about when to be aggressive with hiring and when it’s a better time to be more conservative.

 Example 2: Product Release Planning

 This scenario analysis example is crucial for startups.
 There’s no early revenue, but you must prove product-market fit.
-Because you’re not making money as you prove product-market fit, scenario thinking is all about projecting your runway as you plan out product releases and go-to-market motions.
+Because you’re not making money as you prove product-market fit, scenario thinking is all about projecting your cash runway as you plan out product releases and go-to-market motions.

-There are two sides to consider in this scenario analysis example—developing your product and promoting it.
+There are two sides to consider in this scenario analysis example — developing your product and promoting it.
 Planning starts with having deep conversations with engineering about the headcount they’ll need to hit product release goals and with marketing about their plans to generate demand.